jennielees/node-server/README.md

 # node-server

-## a super lightweight static file server
+*a ridiculously lightweight static file server*

 This came into existence because I was playing around with some frontend javascript development and running into issues with CDN hosted files that didn't open from file:/// URLs.